 As a member of the GRI Community, Solvay contributes to the GRI's mission and is committed to advancing sustainability reporting.
 For the GRI Content Index Service, GRI Services reviewed that the GRI content index is clearly presented and the references for all disclosures included align with the appropriate sections in the body of the report.

 This report has been prepared in accordance with the GRI Standards: Core option.
-The GRI content index service was performed on the English version of the report.

 1. GRI 101: FOUNDATION 2016

 2. GRI 102: GENERAL DISCLOSURES 2016

 ORGANIZATIONAL PROFILE